-CollectiveSun is proud to be the only company in America that exclusively helps nonprofits and tax-exempt organizations fund solar projects nationwide.
-CollectiveSun was founded in 2011 on the principle all nonprofits and tax-exempt organizations should have access to solar power.
-Our team of experts understand the financing challenges nonprofits and tax-exempt organizations face better than anyone else.
-Our proprietary funding models were designed to minimize your nonprofit and tax-exempt organizations time and effort while guaranteeing the least expensive funding options available.
-IRS rules unfairly dictate nonprofits and tax-exempt organizations are excluded from utilizing tax benefits because of their tax-exempt status.
-However, CollectiveSun’s innovative financing model applies tax credits that reduce the cost of your nonprofit or tax-exempt organization’s solar project by 15%!
+CollectiveSun has been helping nonprofits fund solar projects since 2011.
+We believe all nonprofits should have access to clean renewable energy.
+Our team of experts understands the financing challenges faced by nonprofits better than anyone else.
+Our proprietary funding models were designed to minimize your nonprofit’s time and effort while providing the least expensive funding options available.
+IRS rules unfairly dictate that nonprofits are excluded from utilizing tax benefits because of their tax-exempt status.
+However, CollectiveSun’s innovative financing model applies tax credits that reduce the cost of nonprofit solar projects by 12%!

 - Loans: A loan can come from a variety of sources including:

 Existing Bank Relationships: nonprofits can approach their current mortgage holder or any other bank they wish with assistance from CollectiveSun.

 Program Related Investment Loans (PRIs): allow foundations to make socially aligned investments as loans that offer favorable rates of return when compared to stock market investments.

 Nonprofit Specialty Lender Loans: if the project loan amount is over $250,000 CollectiveSun works with several nonprofit specialty lenders who are nonprofits themselves.
 These lenders like our solar financing structure and offer low-interest rates because of their mission-alignment with helping other nonprofits.
 We are happy to provide no-obligation introductions to our nonprofit specialty lenders upon request.